Resume Help · Updated August 2026

 Writing the bullets for the job you actually want

 The entry stays the same; the emphasis moves with the target.
 Applying for retail or food service?
-Lead with the traits those managers screen for: punctuality, staying calm when things go wrong, and communicating with the clients (parents) who paid you.
+Lead with the traits those managers screen for: punctuality, staying calm when things go wrong, and communicating with the clients (parents) who paid you — the same evidence the customer service resume example is built on, three years further along.
 Applying for childcare, camps, or teaching assistant roles?
 Lead with the care itself: ages, activities, safety record, and any curriculum-ish work like homework help.
 This is the same reframing rule our entry-level data analyst example applies to office work: keep the honest title, then write the bullets about the part of the job that matches where you're going.

 Do